 While time management is important, it’s not a skill everyone comes to possess.
-Fortunately, the internet is full of tools to help accommodate this— countdown clocks and timers are an example of this.
-Teams users desire timers to ensure Team meetings do not last too long; however, no native functionality exists.
+Fortunately, the internet is full of tools to help accommodate this, and countdown clocks and timers are good example.
+Unfortunately, Teams doesn’t have a native timer, so in this blog post, we’ll show you how to use a timer or countdown clock in Microsoft Teams.

 How to use a timer or countdown clock in Microsoft Teams: